erikhoward/atlas/README.md

 ## 🎯 Overview

 Atlas solves the challenge of making OpenEHR clinical data accessible for modern analytics workflows.
-By exporting compositions from EHRBase servers to your choice of database backend (Azure Cosmos DB or PostgreSQL), Atlas enables:
+By exporting compositions from OpenEHR servers (EHRBase, Better Platform) to your choice of database backend (Azure Cosmos DB or PostgreSQL), Atlas enables:

 - **Clinical Research**: Query patient data using familiar SQL instead of AQL
 - **Machine Learning**: Build ML models on flattened, analytics-ready data